Scaffold-Stark/ss2-docs/docs/components/AddressInput.md

 sidebar_position: 3
 ---

-# AddressInput (Coming soon)
+# AddressInput

-Display an Ethereum address input that validates the address format, resolves ENS domains, and shows their avatars.
+Display an Ethereum address input that validates the address format, resolves StarknetId domains, and shows their avatars.

 Also shows a blockie image for each address.